AdobeDocs/experience-manager-cloud-service.en/help/assets/renditions.md

 | [Search Best Practices](/help/assets/search-best-practices.md) |[Metadata Best Practices](/help/assets/metadata-best-practices.md)|[Content Hub](/help/assets/product-overview.md)|[Dynamic Media with OpenAPI capabilities](/help/assets/dynamic-media-open-apis-overview.md)|[AEM Assets developer documentation](https://developer.adobe.com/experience-cloud/experience-manager-apis/)|
 | ------------- | --------------------------- |---------|----|-----|

 Renditions in Adobe Experience Manager (AEM) are customized versions of digital assets, such as images, designed for different devices and platforms to ensure optimal performance.
-AEM facilitates easy creation and management of these renditions, enhancing user experience.
-You can create thumbnails, optimize images for web or mobile, add watermarks, view and download dynamic renditions or smart crop renditions, and do much more.
+AEM facilitates easy creation and management of these renditions, enhancing the user experience.
+You can create thumbnails, optimize images for web or mobile, add watermarks, view and download dynamic renditions or Smart Crop renditions, and do much more.

 Dynamic Media image presets, and Smart Crop renditions promote systematic image management that aligns with brand standards, maximizing brand cohesion.
 This simplifies the process of quickly locating and using dynamic image renditions as needed without any admin access.